PD006/PratibhaGoldmanSachsNASA-APOD/README.md

 11- Build the project and run it on the real device or Xcode Simulator

-## Features Included:
+## Features Added:

-- Allow users to search for the picture for a date of their choise using Calendar.
+- Allow users to search for the picture for a date of their choice using Calendar.
-- Allow users to create/manage a list of "Favourite" listings. using heart button.
+- Allow users to create/manage a list of "Favourite" listings. using the heart button.
 - Display date, explanation, title and the image/video of the day.
-- App is cache information and display last updated information in the case of network unavailability.
+- App is cache information and display the latest updated information in the case of network unavailability.
-- App is loding Pictures in cache to load the images fastest for better PERFORMANCE
+- App is loading Pictures in cache to load the images fastest for better PERFORMANCE
-- App is supporting multiple devices sizes on portrait model.
+- App is supporting multiple device sizes on portrait models.

 ## General Note: